 As the days get shorter and a chill in the air slowly creeps in, those of us in the Northern Hemisphere prepare for the shift in seasons and welcome the fall equinox.
-With the first brisk mornings upon us, many of us are reaching for our wetsuits for the first time since spring, reluctantly pulling them on for our morning sessions.
+With the first brisk mornings upon us, many of us are reaching for our wetsuits for the first time since spring and leaving behind our long sleeve bathers, reluctantly pulling them on for our morning sessions.

 Shorter days and cooler temps inspire within us the instinct to pull back, slow down, and turn inward.
 We are a part of our natural world, after all, and it is this time of year that flora and fauna alike prepare for their winter rest - welcoming in stillness and a reprieve from the buzz of summer to make space for the rebirth that awaits in spring.

 As we honor our natural rhythms ebbing and flowing with the seasons, we'd like to offer three ways you might create space within your busy life to acknowledge and embrace this time as we ease into autumn.

 1. Express gratitude , shed what no longer serves you, and regain balance

 Take time for pause and reflection.
 Consider how far you've come in this year.